Alocasia reginula (Alocasia 'Black Velvet') Indoor Care, Propagation and Problems with Solutions

 Low humidity is the reason for the yellowing and dropping of the leaves of Alocasia reginula.
 Set the pot on a wet pebble tray to raise humidity or use a cool mist humidifier.

+Note that it is natural for the older leaves in Little queen to turn yellow and drop as the plant continues to grow.
 Remove such leaves by snipping them off at the base with a clean sharp knife or a pair of scissors to keep the plant neat and reduce pests and disease infestations.

 Drooping leaves

 There are two possible causes of drooping leaves in Alocasia reginula.
 One possible cause is too little light.
+Move the plant to a brighter spot where it will receive medium to bright indirect light away from direct sunlight.

-Alocasia Black Velvet prefers the soil to be kept moderately moist during the growing season and watering to be reduced in the cold season to keep the soil barely moist but never allow the soil to dry out completely.
+The second possible cause of drooping leaves in Alocasia reginula is underwatering.
+Keep the soil moderately moist during the growing season.
+Reduce watering in the cold season to keep the soil barely moist but never allow the soil to dry out completely.

 You liked it?
 Share on social media.